YOU54F/pact_cli/README.md

       --help                     Print help and exit -o, --output <output>          the directory where to write files to (defaults to current directory) --base-port <base-port>    the base port number that mock server ports will be allocated from.
 If not specified, ports will be randomly assigned by the OS.
-  -v, --version                  Print version information and exit -p, --port <port>              port the master mock server runs on (defaults to 8080)
+  -p, --port <port>              port the master mock server runs on (defaults to 8080) -h, --host <host>              hostname the master mock server runs on (defaults to localhost)
-      --server-key <server-key>  the server key to use to authenticate shutdown requests (defaults to a random generated one) -h, --host <host>              hostname the master mock server runs on (defaults to localhost) -l, --loglevel <loglevel>      Log level for mock servers to write to the log file (defaults to info) [possible values: error, warn, info, debug, trace, none]
+      --server-key <server-key>  the server key to use to authenticate shutdown requests (defaults to a random generated one) -l, --loglevel <loglevel>      Log level for mock servers to write to the log file (defaults to info) [possible values: error, warn, info, debug, trace, none]
-      --no-term-log              Turns off using terminal ANSI escape codes --no-file-log              Do not log to an output file
+      --no-term-log              Turns off using terminal ANSI escape codes --no-file-log              Do not log to an output file -V, --version                  Print version

 ```